mattlangford/matt.boats/002_backups/index.md

 ---

 # Backups
+_If it's worth saving, it's worth over saving_

-Over the past year, been self hosting backups of my photos, music, computers, phone, and projects.
+Over the past year, I have been self hosting backups of my photos, music, computers, phone, and projects.
 This data (where photos and laptop backups are over the past 5 years) only comprises ~500GB of data, which makes me a little sad.

 The motivations for self hosting are: